zRedk/myGym/README.md

 # myGym
-an iOS app to manage you gym workout
+An iOS app to manage your gym workout